 3) Environmental conditions and threats during evacuation may necessitate rapid movement and rough handling of the patient, which may lead to tourniquet loosening or temporary dislodgement.
 Poorly made or re-used tourniquets may stretch over time or fail, lead to placement of multiple tourniquets, and intermittent periods of reperfusion or partial reperfusion.

 4) Intentional attempts at tourniquet conversion may be made in the field.
 Due to fighting conditions, these field attempts may or may not be accurately recorded in the documentation that reaches field hospitals.
-Patients evacuation routes shift frequently, and patients may pass through multiple patient care teams, comprised of a shifting cast of medical providers.
+Patient evacuation routes shift frequently, and patients may pass through multiple patient care teams, comprised of a cast of medical providers that shifts daily.

 5) The tourniqueted limb may be subjected to a variety of physiological and environmental conditions, including varying levels of external cooling, varying states of patient blood loss and shock, and varying levels of resuscitative care received.